I Have Nothing (TV series): Development

 Taylor used to incorporate her idea of choreographing a pairs figure skating routine into her standup comedy performances on stage and would make audiences laugh when she told them that she would do it for real one day.
 Taylor partnered with Zack Russell during the COVID-19 pandemic.
-Russell would go on to co-executive produce and co-direct beside her, and when Catalyst and Blue Ant Studios came onboard, Bell Media commissioned the show in June 2022.
+Russell would go on to co-executive produce and co-direct beside her, and when Catalyst and Blue Ant Studios came on board, Bell Media commissioned the show in June 2022.
 The series was supported by the Rogers Cable Fund and the Bell Fund with Blue Ant International holding global distribution rights.

 Casting

 Taylor was obsessed with the 1988 Winter Olympics in Calgary, and the performances of Ekaterina Gordeeva, Katarina Witt and Kurt Browning were etched into her memory.
 Initially, Taylor wanted to pair Witt and Browning but was told by producers that two singles skaters would be unable to perform the pair elements in a pairs routine.
 Gordeeva convinced husband David Pelletier to work on the project with her because they rarely get the opportunity to perform together.
 Before rehearsals started, they researched Taylor's previous work and watched some of her sketch shows.
 They could see she was funny but also artistic and emotional.